-TGB Blog: What are your hopes and expectations for 2020 and how do you set your goals?
+TGB Blog: What are your hopes and expectations for this year?

 “I have been competing on the international circuit for a decade now, so planning for events has been a huge part of my life for a long time.
-Like I said, I have a really great team of people around me too which sure helps.
+I have a really great team of people around me too, which sure helps.
 Training right now is super intense but I am absolutely loving it.
-As I am currently recovering from knee surgery, my focus is on recovery but also training other areas while my climbing is limited.
 When it gets closer to the competitions, I’ll be doing less training but still lots of climbing.”

-What advice would you give to anyone preparing for a big event this year to keep them on track?
+What advice would you give to anyone preparing for a big event?

 Having your goals written down makes them more real.

 “I love having goals.
 I tend to have one big goal that’s in the distance and then lots of little goals along the way to help keep me motivated.
-My advice would be to write your goals down and if you feel like you can share them with others.
+My advice would be to write your goals down and share them with others if you feel like you can.
 Having them written down and telling people about them makes them more real.”

-How important is determination and will power versus physical ability and training in making a sports champion?
+How important is determination and will power versus physical ability and training?